SECTION 1. INTRODUCTION – 3 minutes

 SECTION 2: RTF ROLE-PLAY – 10-12 minutes

-You will listen to two audio recordings, describing specific in-flight situations.
+First, you will listen to two audio recordings, describing specific aviation incidents.

 Each recording will be played only once.